marschall/ishimura/README.md

 How does it work?
 -----------------
 The wrapper interface exposes all of the functionality of `sun.misc.Unsafe` without having to compile and link against it.
-Then, at runtime, an implementation class is generated in a custom class loader that has access to `sun.misc.Unsafe`.
+At runtime an implementation class is generated in a custom class loader that has access to `sun.misc.Unsafe`.

 Why would I need this?